Kartar Singh (film): Plot summary

 This film is set in a village in Punjab, India where Hindus, Muslims and Sikhs are shown to be living peacefully before 1947.
-Vaid Prem Nath is well respected in the village.
-Umer Din is a World War II veteran who has fought in Burma and lives in the village.
-Kartar Singh is the main villain who is a petty criminal and a trouble-maker in the village.
-When Partition of India happens, the Muslims of the village including Umer Din and his love interest Laila want to migrate to Pakistan.
+Vaid Prem Nath, a Hindu, is well respected in the village.
+Umer Din, a Muslim, is a World War II veteran who has fought in Burma and lives in the village.
+Kartar Singh, a Sikh, is the main villain who is a petty criminal and a trouble-maker in the village.
+When India is partitioned, the Muslims of the village including Umer Din and his love interest Laila want to migrate to Pakistan.
 As they are leaving, there is hostility and violence everywhere in the village.
 During this time, Umer Din's sister is abducted by the Sikhs but she is protected by an elderly Sikh who gives her shelter and looks after her.
 When his son tries to force himself on her, the old man kills him.
 The old man sends Umer Din a letter that his sister is safe and unviolated and sends her safely back to Pakistan.
 Kartar Singh, on one of his raids into Pakistan, has a scuffle with Umer Din, who works with the Pakistan Border Police, at the border.
 Umer Din shoots him but just wounds him and lets him escape back to India.
 His life saved, Kartar Singh has a change of heart.
 In order to redeem himself, he takes Umer Din's younger brother, sheltered by Vaid Prem Nath, back to him in Pakistan.
-But Kartar Singh himself is killed at the border as Umer Din suspects he has come on one of his raids again and shoots him down.
+But Kartar Singh himself is killed at the border as Umer Din suspects he has come on one of his raids again and shoots him dead.